Advice for new members of academic staff

 Support for Graduate Admissions is also available in the form of online learning materials.
 These can be accessed using SSO.

 Oxford Learning Institute support is not confined to matters of teaching; there are also seminars and programmes for academic leaders, researchers, managers, etc. See Programmes and related resources.

 A wide range of information and guidance about the University's personnel policies and procedures is available on the Personnel services website.
 There are specific sections for academic staff and for managers, which may be particularly useful to new academics.

 Equality and diversity - find out more about the University's Equality and Diversity Unit and learn about the University's policies in this area.

 - A List of Subject Librarians is available.
-New members of academic staff may find it helpful to introduce themselves to the appropriate Subject Librarian who will be happy to introduce them to Library services and to provide support for any teaching and research activities.
-Requests for book purchases and relating to reading lists may also be directed to the subject librarians.
+New members of academic staff may find it helpful to introduce themselves to the appropriate Subject Librarian who will be happy to inform them about Library services and to provide support for any teaching and research activities.
+Requests for book purchases and questions relating to reading lists may also be directed to the subject librarians.

 - As an author you may use ORA for the preservation and dissemination of your research publications and it can provide the means for compliance with research funders’ open access policies.

 - As a supervisor you should know that ORA is the home of Oxford digital theses.
-See also Submitting the thesis and the e-thesis (203kb).
+See also the For Supervisors section.